TigerGraph Cloud FAQ

 Yes.
 If you use V3.0.5+ in TigerGraph Cloud, MultiGraph is supported through GraphStudio.
 Please refer to https://docs.tigergraph.com/ui/graphstudio/design-schema for the new MultiGraph Support through GraphStudio starting TigerGraph V3.0.

 We support AWS S3 import and local file upload through GraphStudio.
 Spark loading is available through our open source JDBC Driver.
 See https://github.com/tigergraph/ecosys/tree/master/etl.

 In addition, for TigerGraph paid tier solutions, users can use GSQL Web Shell to write GSQL Commands in an interactive command line shell.
 This GSQL Web Shell opens up more data loading options such as S3 Loader (parquet format), Kafka Loader and other complex loading jobs.
 Users can access GSQL Web Shell through the solution panel from their Cloud Portal.

 For complex loading jobs through GSQL Web Shell for paid tier solutions, please submit a support ticket from your cloud portal for more information.

-To use “backup and restore” functionality, you need to enter a valid credit card in your account and choose non free tier instances.
-The non free tier solutions provisioned after the credit card is entered have backup and restore functionality through TigerGraph’s Admin Portal.
+To use “backup and restore” functionality, you need to enter a valid credit card in your account and choose non-free tier instances.
+The non-free tier solutions provisioned after the credit card is entered have backup and restore functionality through TigerGraph’s Admin Portal.
 Note that any solutions provisioned before entering the credit card will not be upgraded with the backup and restore functionality.

 If you choose to terminate the instance, your solutions and the data will not be preserved.
-Please see “Provisioning, Backup and Restore” section for detailed explanation on the difference between stopping and terminating a solution.
+Please see the “Provisioning, Backup and Restore” section for a detailed explanation on the difference between stopping and terminating a solution.

 Please see Graph Gurus episode 24, where we presented “How to Build Innovative Applications with a Native Graph Database”.